Things To Do In Dubai

 28. Dubai Miracle Garden

 Delve into a world of a million flowers at the Miracle Garden in Dubai.
-A unique and stunningly beautiful destination with more than 50 million blossoms on display.
+It is a unique and stunningly beautiful destination with more than 50 million blossoms on display.
 It has over 120 varieties, including sunflowers, petunias, and marigolds.

 Miracle Garden holds the Guinness World Record for the most prominent structure made of flowers.
 A life-size model of Boeing A380 is made up of 500,00 flowers.
 Every season, new flowers bloom, bursting with colors and breathing new life into the park.

-Dubai Butterfly Garden is a part of Miracle Garden, which homes 15000 butterflies from 26 different species.
-The indoor sanctuary made of 10 domes provides these tiny creatures with a climate-controlled environment to thrive.
+Dubai Butterfly Garden is part of Miracle Garden, which houses 15000 butterflies from 26 different species.
+The indoor sanctuary, made of 10 domes, provides these tiny creatures with a climate-controlled environment in which to thrive.

 The Miracle Garden is nearly circular.
 If you are not in a rush, seeing all the attractions will take about an hour.

 Completing this garden was unparalleled, given that it is in a desert.
-The park takes advantage of drip irrigation using recycled wastewater.
+The park uses drip irrigation using recycled wastewater.
 A team of botanists, florists, and environmental engineers ensures a gorgeous and eco-friendly garden.

 An attraction that boasts many Guinness records.
 Visiting the Miracle Garden is one of the most romantic things to do in Dubai.